Below are some frequently asked questions about becoming a Cryos NY donor.

 To provide good quality specimens, we suggest that you refrain from sexual activity, heavy drinking of alcohol, and smoking for at least 48 hours prior to donating.
 Our donors have commented that good hydration has improved their specimen quality as well.

 The Cryos Standard looks at the motility of your sperm (how well your sperm swims), your sperm count, your family and personal medical histories, and your psychological outlook among other aspects.
 You must be able to visit our office in the New York Financial District no less than once a week.
-Our hours for donations are between 2 p.m and 4:00 p.m., Monday, Wednesday, and Friday.
+Our hours for donations are between 8 a.m. and 2:00 p.m.
+Monday through Friday.
 We require a minimum of a one-year commitment.

 You must be able to supply us with in-depth medical histories from both sides of your biological family.
 You need to have no on-going or chronic health issues.
 Federal, state and international health regulations require us to reject applicants who have ever been exposed to, or infected with, the following: hepatitis B and/or C; HIV; HTLV; genital herpes; genital warts; syphilis.